jenkins-x/lighthouse/README.md

 ## Building

-The fastest way to get started hacking on foghorn is with [ko](https://github.com/google/ko).
+The fastest way to get started hacking on Foghorn is with [ko](https://github.com/google/ko).

-If you take a look in `deployments/manifests`, everything should look normal except for the following field in `200-webhook.yaml`:
+If you take a look in `deployments`, everything should look normal except for the following field in `200-webhook.yaml`:

 ```yaml
 image: github.com/foghornci/foghorn/cmd/webhook